Who is this article for?

 - Verify that the computer has been turned on and connected to the Internet.

 - Access the client device to verify that it’s connected to the Code42 cloud or to the PRO Cloud and is operational.

-- Run a Telnet test over port 4282 to the destination's IP Address to verify connectivity.
+- Run a network connection test over port 4287 to the destination's IP Address to verify connectivity.

 Open the device details to view Completed statistics.
 The Completed field represents the time elapsed since the device reached 100% backed up.
 If this field shows that the last 100% backup happened many days or weeks ago, the device is likely sending new files, but a small number of files may be locked and preventing backup.

 For troubleshooting these situations, follow these articles: